stfc/janus-core/README.md

 - deepmd-kit = dpa3-alpha (optional)
 - orb-models = 0.4.2 (optional)

+Where possible, we aim to update pinned MLIP dependencies to match their latest releases, subject to any required API fixes.

 All required and optional dependencies can be found in [pyproject.toml](pyproject.toml).

-> [!NOTE]
-> Where possible, we expect to update pinned MLIP dependencies to match their latest releases, subject to any required API fixes.

 ### Installation